bsutt123/db_fundamentals/check_5/answers.md

 SELECT * FROM cats WHERE age >= 2 GROUP BY gender HAVING gender = 'F';

+SELECT donor FROM donations GROUP BY donor ORDER BY SUM(amount) DESC LIMIT 5;

-SELECT donor FROM donations GROUP BY donor ORDER BY SUM(amount) LIMIT 5;
+SELECT donor FROM donations GROUP BY donor ORDER BY SUM(amount) DESC LIMIT 10 OFFSET 5;